mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]antialias** / **-[no]aa**

-	Enables antialiased line rendering for vector games.
+	Enables antialiased line rendering for vector systems.
 The default is ON (*-antialias*).

 .. _mame-commandline-beam: